haveno-dex/haveno-docs/docs/users/getting_started.md

 After installing Haveno, double click the application icon to start the application.

-Or if you built from source, start Haveno with `make haveno-desktop-mainnet`.
+If you built from Haveno from source, start Haveno with `make haveno-desktop-mainnet`.

 It can take a moment to connect to Tor and sync with the Monero network.